Halocarbon

 Understanding PCTFE Lewis Acid Resistance

-In all cases, HaloVac oils:
+In all cases, PCTFE-based HaloVac oils:

 • underwent no weight loss